What is a Great Barrier Reef cruise like, and what are the world famous reefs like? And how do you spend your day on a Great Barrier Reef cruise?

 We snorkeled, watched the corals and other marine life and spent the whole day on a sea pontoon.
 This blog post is about how we did it and what our trip was like.

-Cruise the Barrier Reef: Choosing the Cruise
+Great Barrier Reef Cruise: Choosing the Cruise

-The website was very helpful for us as we could search for alternatives by location, date and duration.
+So this website was very helpful for us as we could search for alternatives by location, date and duration.

 Agincourt Reef Cruise

-On Agincourt Reef they have parked a pontoon, it’s like a big platform, where they have organized different activities that you can choose from.
+On Agincourt Reef they have parked a pontoon, it’s like a big platform, where they have different activities that you can choose from.
 You can snorkel, swim, scuba dive and take an underwater tour on a semi submersible submarine.
 You can also take a helicopter ride but that brings an extra cost.

-Agincourt Reef on the Map
+Great Barrier Reef cruise: Agincourt Reef on the Map

 Onboard the catamaran you can easily follow the route with your smartphone, just remember to load the maps before you lose your internet connection.
 There probably isn’t a working connection during the whole day.